Eventjet GraphQL API documentation

 3. Use the setCartItemQuantity mutation to add tickets to the cart.
 You can also use this mutation to increase or decrease the number of tickets in the cart or to remove all tickets of a certain type by setting the quantity to 0.

-mutation AddToCart($shopSlug: ID!, $itemId: ID!, $quantity: Int!, $cartId: ID!) {
+mutation AddToCart($shopSlug: ID!, $itemId: ID!, $quantity: Int!, $cartId: ID) {

 setCartItemQuantity(